CYEF/mariage/content/page4.markdown

 ### 3PM - The religious ceremony

-The mass is celebrated in the cathedral Saint-Tugdual in Tréguier at 3PM.
+The mass is celebrated in the cathedral Saint-Tugdual in Tréguier at 4PM (updated).

 [Map](https://www.google.com/maps/place/La+Cath%C3%A9drale+Saint-Tugdual/@48.7859205,-3.2318069,16z/data=!4m2!3m1!1s0x481223af0561ff53:0xc77a75f9fa4c251)